 A common approach to characterize the evaluation of a Datalog specification is through proof trees.
 A proof tree for a tuple describes the derivation of that tuple from input tuples and rules.
+During the debugging cycle, the presence of any unexpected tuples can be explained by producing a valid proof tree, where all nodes of the proof tree hold.
+However, a failed proof tree, where at least one part of the proof tree fails to hold, provides valuable insight into why a tuple is not produced.
+Therefore, both valid and failed proof trees are critical for investigation into anomalies.

-During the debugging cycle, proof trees explain why an output tuple exists, and therefore are critical for any investigation into anomalies.
-Note that potentially there could be an infinite number of proof trees for the explanation of any given tuple.
-However, end users desire concise proof trees such that that the faulty behaviour of the logic specification is revealed quickly.
+Note that potentially there could be an infinite number of valid proof trees for the explanation of any given tuple.
+However, Datalog developers desire concise proof trees such that that the faulty behavior of the logic specification is revealed quickly.
 In this section, we describe how proof trees can be used to debug a Datalog specification and an overview of our method for generating minimal proof trees for output tuples.